Fabulous Kangaroos: Al Costello and Ray St. Clair

 In 1967, after having wrestled with other partners, including a stint as The Internationals with Karl Von Brauner, Costello decided that he wanted to reform The Fabulous Kangaroos.
 He got in touch with a friend from Great Britain, Tinker Todd, and asked him to be his new partner and reform The Fabulous Kangaroos.
-Todd agreed, taking the name "Ray St. Clair" and adopting an "Australian" persona.
+Todd agreed, taking the name "Ray St. Clair" (unrelated to fellow Englishman Roy StClair, brother and tag partner of Tony St. Clair) and adopting an "Australian" persona.
 George "Crybaby" Cannon had managed Costello and Von Brauner when they wrestled as The Internationals, and he was brought in to be The Kangaroos new manager.
 Not long after Costello and St. Clair hit the circuit, they captured both gold and the hatred of the crowd, just like the original Kangaroos.
 A couple of months after reforming, Costello and St. Clair won the NWA Detroit version of the NWA World Tag Team Championship from Fred Curry and Billy Red Lyons, but lost the titles to Fred Curry and Dan Miller a few weeks later.
 Costello and St. Clair showed the same gift for riling up the fans as Costello and Heffernan had and even caused their own share of riots.
 One particular event in Cincinnati, Ohio saw the predominantly African American crowd start a riot after The Kangaroos spat in the eye of the African American Bobo Brazil during a match.
 The crowd rushed towards the ring when a fan fell from the balcony, causing a diversion that enabled Costello and St. Clair to escape the ring and get back to their dressing room.
 When fans started to break down the door to the dressing room, The Kangaroos ducked out the back, ran down an alley and hid in a half full dumpster overnight.
 The next morning when The Kangaroos returned to their car, they found all four tires slashed.
 Despite the success of the new version of The Fabulous Kangaroos, the Costello / St. Ray team did not last more than six tumultuous months.
 St. Clair missed his native Britain and was suffering from a debilitating knee injury that meant he had to retire from wrestling altogether.